2 Thessalonians 3

 Notes

-Verse 15 provides the crucial qualifier that prevents the discipline from becoming harsh or vindictive.
+Verse 15 provides the qualifier that prevents the discipline from becoming harsh or vindictive.
 The disobedient brother is not to be treated as an ἐχθρόν ("enemy") but is to be νουθετεῖτε ("admonished") -- the same verb used in 1 Thessalonians 5:12 and 1 Thessalonians 5:14.
 The word νουθετέω means to correct through warning, instruction, and appeal to reason.
-The designation ὡς ἀδελφόν ("as a brother") is critical: even under discipline, the person remains a member of the family of faith.
+The designation ὡς ἀδελφόν ("as a brother") is significant: even under discipline, the person remains a member of the family of faith.
 The goal is restoration, not exclusion.
-This balanced approach -- firm enough to produce shame, gentle enough to preserve the relationship -- represents a middle path between tolerating persistent disobedience and treating the offender as an outsider (compare Matthew 18:15-17, Galatians 6:1).
+This approach -- firm enough to produce shame, gentle enough to preserve the relationship -- charts a middle path between tolerating persistent disobedience and treating the offender as an outsider (compare Matthew 18:15-17, Galatians 6:1).

 Benediction and Autograph Greeting (vv.
 16-18)